 The new academic year has come to the scene.
-While the global pandemic has presented its trials and tribulations to the world, technology is managing to keep many boats afloat.
+While the global pandemic has presented its trials and tribulations to the world, technology keeps many boats afloat.

-Technology has gone through many changes over the years making it a useful asset for various sectors in society.
+Technology has undergone many changes over the years, making it a useful asset for various sectors of society.
 This is especially in the case of the educational sector, which seems to have been transformed with pedagogical tools.

 The new trends in education are important subjects to study.
 Virtual reality (VR), augmented reality (AR), and artificial intelligence (AI) are some of the education technology trends that everybody’s heard of.
 Even if they’re not part of your daily life, you can probably oversee a future where they play an important role.